nobusiness-create/IOT-System-using-Telegram-Bot/README.md

-# ESP32-Based IoT Alert System Using Telegram Bot
+#IoT Alert System Using Telegram Bot

-An IoT-based alert system implemented using an **ESP32 microcontroller** that sends real-time notifications to a **Telegram bot** based on sensor inputs.
-The system integrates motion detection and temperature monitoring to demonstrate practical IoT communication using REST APIs.
+This system integrates motion detection and temperature monitoring to demonstrate practical IoT communication.
 ---

-## Abstract
+##Abstract
 This project presents the design and implementation of an ESP32-based IoT alert system capable of sending real-time notifications through Telegram.
-By integrating a PIR motion sensor and a temperature sensor, the system enables remote monitoring and instant alerts, making it suitable for security and environmental monitoring applications.
+By integrating a PIR motion sensor and a temperature sensor, the system enables monitoring and instant alerts, making it suitable for security and environmental monitering applications.
 ---
 ## System Overview

 The ESP32 connects to a Wi-Fi network and continuously monitors sensor inputs.